cybertraining-dsc/fa20-523-337/project/project.md

 ## 8. Previous Explorations

 The Online GStore customer revenue prediction problem is a Kaggle competition with more than 4100 entries.
 It is one of the popular challenges in Kaggle with a prize money of $45,000.
-Although as a team we did not make it to the top in the leaderboard, the challenge gave us a huge opportunity to explore different methods, techniques, tools and resources.
+Although as a team we did not make it to the top in the leader board, the challenge gave us a huge opportunity to explore different methods, techniques, tools and resources.
 The one important difference between many of the previous of explorations versus what we achieved is the number of different machine learning algorithms that we explored and observed the performance.
 We reviewed many submissions in Kaggle and found only a very few entries exploring different parameter settings and making intuitive adjustments to them to make the model perform at an optimum level like what we accomplished.
 The other uniqueness that we brought to our submission was identifying techniques that offered good performance and consumed less system resources in terms of operationalization.
 We will continue to do further exploration and attempt other techniques to identify the best performing model.

 ## 9. References